 Content that infringes on the intellectual property rights of others, including copyright, trademark, and right of publicity violations, may be removed for violating our Terms of Service.

-Upon receiving a takedown request, we evaluate the submission for completeness and authenticity.
-If we determine that a copyright takedown request fulfills the requirements of the DMCA, or is similarly complete for trademark and right of publicity takedown requests, we will delist the allegedly infringing content from our site.
+Upon receiving a copyright or right of publicity takedown request, we evaluate the submission for completeness and authenticity.
+If we determine that a copyright takedown request fulfills the requirements of the DMCA, or is similarly complete for right of publicity takedown requests, we will delist the allegedly infringing content from our site.
 OpenSea does not make subjective determinations as to the legal merit of copyright claims.

 When OpenSea delists a collection or item due to copyright infringement, we also take steps to inform the affected users.
-If we have an email on file for the creator of the delisted content, we will forward them a copy of the takedown request with any personally identifying information (PII) redacted and will also provide instructions for filing a counter-notice.
+If we have an email on file for the creator of the delisted content, we will forward them a copy of the takedown request and will also provide instructions for filing a counter-notice.
 If we have an email on file for the owner of the delisted content, and they have opted to receive emails from OpenSea, we will email that user letting them know that item has been delisted.

 As permitted under the DMCA, the affected user may submit a counter-notice in which they affirm their good faith belief that the content was delisted as a result of a mistake or misidentification.
 For more information on counter-notices, please visit our Help Center article.